M-Evans/cs100-runtests/docs/README.md

 ```
 [0/<# of points possible>]
 ```
+The grade file is automatically saved upon exit.
+For an example of a properly formatted grade file, see the example grade file provided and accessed during the walkthrough.

 The Vim Pane is controlled with the following commands:
 * ``g <line> <amount>`` or ``grade <line> <amount>`` places the amount entered as a grade on the line entered.